lpastusz/dependabot-deploy-action/README.md

 ### `deployDevDependencies`

+TODO: So far ignored
 If true then dev dependencies will be deployed automatically.
 Default `true`.

 ### `deployDependencies`

+TODO: So far ignored
 If true then production dependencies will be deployed automatically.
 Default `false`.